seifhossam22/Twitter-Data-Analysis-using-Python-Data-Science-Toolbox/README.md

 ## How to Run

-1. Place your Twitter dataset (CSV) in the project dire
+1. Place your Twitter dataset (CSV) in the project directory.
+2. Update the file path in the script if necessary.
+3. Run the script:
+   python twitter_analysis.py
+4. Review the output and generated plots.
+5. Check the report for a summary of findings.

+## Key Features

+- Robust data cleaning and outlier handling.
+- Modular, reusable functions with error handling.
+- Efficient keyword analysis using iterators and list comprehensions.
+- Exploratory visualizations for trend analysis.

+## Author

+Seif Hossam Eldeen